django/django/docs/asgi.rst

 protocol servers should quit and hard restart if they detect that the channel layer has gone down or lost data; shedding all existing connections and letting clients reconnect will immediately resolve the problem.

+If a channel layer implements the ``groups`` extension, it must persist group membership until at least the time when the member channel has a message expire due to non-consumption.

 Message Formats